 My favorite feature of Miller’s mask was always the intricacies of the overall design.
 Bishop did a phenomenal job of incorporating the original goathead logo with new patterns and shapes which fit the overall theme of the mask perfectly.

 3. Grant Fuhr (1994) – I’ve often referred to Fuhr’s longhorn mask as the greatest in franchise history but I’ve ultimately chosen to rank it third.
 For a long time Fuhr’s mask was one of my favorite’s ever.
-The cage was painted to blend with the design and the longhorn head with its red eyes was detailed and paranormal.
+The cage was painted to blend with the design of the detailed and paranormal and the longhorn head.
+The red eyes that connected with the charging buffalo on the jersey was a great touch.
 If there was ever some sort of collectible line produced by the team, I’d hope this mask was part of the initial offering.
 It’s too cool not to get more love.

 2. Gerry Desjardins (honorable mention to Gary Bromley) – Gerry Desjardins Sabres mask is probably the most iconic in franchise history.
 The blue mask with the logo placed right over the top is a beautiful example of what the original goal masks offered when it came to artwork.
 Without the cage and window to interrupt designs, goalies had the ability to get extremely creative with the designs they chose.
 Desjardins – and Bromley, who had a nearly identical design – went with the obvious choice but it doesn’t make the mask any less awesome.
 Desjardins gets the edge for me as I love the hard lines and angles of his mask as opposed to the rounded design Bromley sported.

 There was some confusion at the Winter Classic with the mask Robin Lehner was skating around in (it turned out to be Paul Harrison’s) and even though Lehner didn’t get to rock Desjardins iconic mask, the design lives on as one of the coolest in franchise history.